Cereus repandus f. monstrosa

 Cereus repandus (L.) Mill.

-Cereus repandus f. monstrosa, also known as Cereus peruvianus f. monstrosa, is a naturally occurring mutant of Cereus repandus.
-It is an unusual cactus, up to 15 feet (4.6 m) tall, with upright, branched, and irregular ribbed stems that give it a fascinating sculptural quality.
-Flowers are white, fragrant and appear at night in early summer.
-Edible fruits are globose to elongate, usually red, but also yellow to deep violet-red.
+Cereus repandus f. monstrosa, also known as Cereus peruvianus f. monstrosa, is a naturally occurring mutation of Cereus repandus.
+It is a large shrubby or tree-like cactus with many upright, branched, and irregularly ribbed stems that give it a fascinating sculptural quality.
+This unusual cactus grows up to 15 feet (4.6 m) tall, usually much-branched from the base.
+Stems are gray-green to blue-green, spinless, or with gray, up to 2 inches (5 cm) long spines.
+Flowers are fragrant, white with reddish tips, and appear at night in early summer.
+Edible fruits are spherical to egg-shaped, usually red, but also yellow to deep violet-red.

 - Back to genus Cereus

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.